EdwinVW/dapr-traffic-control/README.md

 All actions described in this sequence are logged to the console during execution so you can follow the flow.

-## dapr
+## Dapr
-This sample uses dapr for implementing several aspects of the application.
+This sample uses Dapr for implementing several aspects of the application.
 For communicating messages, the **publish and subscribe** building-block is used.
 For doing request/response type communication with a service, the  **service-to-service invocation** building-block is used.
 And for storing the state of a vehicle, the **state management** building-block is used.

 ![](img/dapr-setup.png)